muratk3n/thirdwave/en/tweets/2019/week49.md

 ---

-H2 is spreading the way new, solid tech should - slowly, organically, and surely.
+H2 is spreading the way new, solid tech should - slow but surely, and organically.

 *2019-11-28 21:42:43*